daboross/fern/README.md

 ### Project Status

-The `fern` project, so far, has been maintained by myself alone.
-It's a hobby project, but one I aim to keep at a high quality now and in the future.
+The `fern` project is primarily maintained by @daboross on github.
+It's a hobby project, but one I aim to keep at a high quality.

 ### Contributing

-With that said, contributions are also welcome!
+As this is a hobby project, contributions are very welcome!

 The easiest way for you to contribute right now is to use `fern` in your application, and see where it's lacking.
-The current library should have a solid base, but not many log adapters or niche features.
+The current library has a solid base, but it lacks features, and I may not anticipate your use cases.

-If you have a use case `fern` does not cover, filing an issue will be immensely useful to me, to anyone wanting to contribute to the project, and (hopefully) to you once the feature is implemented!
+If you have a use case `fern` does not cover, please file an issue.
+This is immensely useful to me, to anyone wanting to contribute to the project, and to you as well if the feature is implemented.

-If you've just filed an issue, or you want to approach one of our [existing ones](https://github.com/daboross/fern/issues), mentoring is available!
-Tag me with @daboross on an issue, or send me an email at daboross @ daboross.net, and I'll be available to help.
+If you're interested in helping fix an [existing issue](https://github.com/daboross/fern/issues), or an issue you just filed, help is always welcome.

-See [CONTRIBUTING](./CONTRIBUTING.md) for more information on technical details.
+See [CONTRIBUTING](./CONTRIBUTING.md) for technical information on contrbuting.

 [Rust]: https://www.rust-lang.org/
 [travis-image]: https://travis-ci.org/daboross/fern.svg?branch=master